 Most people buy cheese pre-packed.
 With refrigerated vehicles and better packaging available than in the past Lancashire cheese can also be transported longer distances.
 You will now find it on the shelves of many supermarkets across the country.

-With Ye Horns Inn on your right continue into the road ahead.
+With the Ye Horns Inn building on your right continue into the road ahead.
 After about 400 metres turn right into Ford Lane.
 After 50 metres do not follow the lane to the left but take the kissing gate directly ahead into a field.
 Cross this field diagonally to two stiles by a pond.
 Cross these and continue across the next field to a kissing gate on the right.
 Then follow the hedge on your left to a bridge over a stream.
 Go through two gates and straight through the farmyard.
 Stop when you reach the starting hut for Goosnargh Golf Course.

 This stop might come as something of a surprise.
 After walking through a farmyard where you may have encountered hens and geese you are suddenly at the starting hut of the nine-hole Goosnargh golf course.
 This is another sign of the changing fortunes of the dairy industry.